aswinsubhash/SOLID-Principles-Using-Dart/README.md

   **But what exactly was wrong with the code?**

-  - The bad code violated the Open/Closed Priciple because the `AreaCalculator` class was not closed for modification.
+  - The bad code violated the Open/Closed Principle because the `AreaCalculator` class was not closed for modification.

   ```dart
   class Shape {